gavthetallone/devops-final-project/README.md

 ### Components in Detail

+#### Azure Container Registry

+Azure Container Registry is a private registry service for building, storing, and managing container images and related artifacts.
+By using Docker commands to push a container image into the registry, and finally pull and run the image from your registry

 #### Docker
 Docker is a software platform for building applications based on containers and lightweight execution environments that make shared use of the operating system kernel but otherwise run in isolation from one another.